nicholas-fong/KML-to-GeoJSON/README.md

 KML to GeoJSON:<br>

-KML data structure can range from relatively straight forward to more complex gx prefix namespace extensions.
-This snippet convert simple KML placemarks to GeoJSON Point, LineString and Polygon.
-It can handle KML gx:Track as well.
+KML data structure can range from relatively straight forward to more complex namespace extensions.
+This snippet converts KML placemarks to GeoJSON Point, LineString and Polygon.
+It can parse KML gx:Track as well.

 GeoJSON to KML and KML to GeoJSON:
 ```